benrussell80/slope-lang/README.md

 - `^`: exponentiation
 - `%`: modulo

-Slope is also defined to allow common mathematical operations not usually found in other programming languages such as:
+Slope is also comes with many common mathematical operations out of the box not usually found in other programming languages such as:
 - `|<number>|`: absolute value
+- sets of sets
 - more to come; see [the future](#The-Future)

 ### Functions